 - Teens start deceiving their parents and therapists regarding the time they spend on gaming online.

-- They play video games to get rid of mood swings and to get relief from anxiety and helplessness.
+- Children play video games to get rid of mood swings and to get relief from anxiety and helplessness.

-According to the latest surveys statistics almost 1.7 billion people used to play internet games and more than 150 million in the United States.
+According to the latest survey statistics, almost 3.6 billion people used to play internet games, and more than 201 to 205 million in the United States.
 IDG or internet gaming disease is affecting 1-10% of Europe and North America.
 There was a study held in the UK, US, Canada, and in Germany, from 0.3% to 10% of the population of different ages have IGD diagnosis.
+That represents roughly 40-45% of the global population, and about 60–62% of people with internet access.

-- The study conducted in Norway says that 1.4% of samples are still to unveil about addicted online gamers.
+- The study conducted in Norway says that 1.4% of samples have yet to reveal information about addicted online gamers.

 IGD Stats with Respect to Geo-Location

-- More than 56% of the Americans play online games, and 45% of the Europeans have played video games in their lives.
+- More than 56% of Americans play online games, and 45% of Europeans have played video games in their lives.
 In addition to that, 50% of Norwegians have a gaming habit.

 - More than 10% of the children in Asian countries are addicted to internet games, in Singapore

-- According to a study conducted in Hong Kong in the year, 2017 unveiled that an average of 13.9% of the male teens spends at least 20 hours a week on cellphones and PCs to play video games.
+- According to a study conducted in Hong Kong, it was found that an average of 13.9% of male teens spend at least 20 hours a week on cellphones and PCs to play video games.

 - However, in South Korea, internet gaming had become a national crisis 600,000 children had IGD issues.

-According to a private psychiatrist in Boston, says more than 7.4% children and teens are addicted to online games, 10-12% are males, and 6-7% are young teens.
-Females are far more addicted to a cellphone than men.
+According to a private psychiatrist in Boston, says more than 10.4% children and teens are addicted to online games, 10-12% are males, and 6-7% are young teens.
+Females are far more addicted to cell phones than men.
+Female gamers now make up roughly 45–48% of the global gaming population.
+In many sources, 60–79% of gamers play primarily on smartphones.

-How Parents can Protect Teens form Internet Gaming Disorder?
+How Parents can Protect Teens form Internet Gaming Addiction

-Parents can go to the mobile parental control software online dashboard and activate the screen time.
-Now you can schedule the time for kids.
-Either you allow them to play games on the internet for a specific time limit or restrict them.
+TheOneSpy Screen time feature enables parents to decide when they are allowed to use digital devices and when they are not.
+You can schedule a time for loved ones.
+Either you allow them to play games on the internet for a specific time limit, or restrict them.
 You can forbid children whether they can play games on the internet or not.
-Screen-time tools enable parents to decide when they are allowed to use digital devices and when they cannot.
+Parents can go to the TheOneSpy software online dashboard and activate the screen time.

 Conclusion: